PaoloMazzon/JamUtil/README.md

 animations.
 They also store some metadata like origin and rotation that you can change whenever.
 They are simple to load from sprite sheets, just specify the file and give some parameters and JamUtil will figure out how to draw it (see `main.c` for an example using a weird sprite sheet).
+You can also copy sprites so you can have multiple sprites using the same texture/spritesheet and have them in different points of their own animations.

 Fonts
 -----